-Over the past decade, trade between the UAE and US grew by more than 40%.
-Since 2009, the UAE has been the top export market for US goods in the entire Middle East and North Africa (MENA) region.
+Since 2009, the UAE has been the number one export market for US goods in the entire Middle East and North Africa (MENA) region.

-In 2018, total trade between the two countries totaled $24.5 billion, with the US exporting $19.5 billion to the UAE.
-The resulting $14.5 billion trade surplus for the US is America’s fourth largest trade surplus globally.
+In 2020, bilateral trade totaled $17.83 billion, with the US exporting nearly $15 billion of goods and services to the UAE.
+The resulting $11.68 billion trade surplus for the US is America’s fourth largest trade surplus globally.

 This robust trade relationship reflects the success of the UAE’s increasingly diverse economy, with non-oil sectors accounting for 70% of the UAE’s GDP.

-Top categories of US exports in 2018 included: aircraft and spacecraft, electronics, passenger vehicles and precious metals.
-The UAE trades with all 50 US states, particularly Washington, Texas, New York and California.
-Trade with the UAE supports more than 116,000 American jobs, strengthening the importance of the continued bilateral trade relationship.
+Top categories of US exports in 2020 included: electronics, nuclear materials, passenger vehicles, and aircraft and spacecraft.
+The UAE trades with all 50 US states.
+Trade with the UAE supports approximately 88,000 American jobs, strengthening the importance of the continued bilateral trade relationship.